Gurizo/AI4PKM/_Settings_/Workflows/Continuous Knowledge Upkeep (CKU).md

 ## Overview
 ### Process
-Regularly run tasks for keeping knowledge base clean
+Run tasks for keeping knowledge base clean
+(Run only if there's any updates in PKM since last update)
 - Apply `EIC` for all newly ingested `Books`, `Articles` and `Clippings` notes
+	- Don't process `Limitless` files
 - Apply `UFN` for all folders with 1) updated notes and 2) existing folder notes
 - Apply `TKI` for all updated `Topics` notes
 Find ways to improve notes